HyperLandsBE/.github/profile/README.md

 A variety of our projects however are written in JavaScript for our [discord.js](https://github.com/discordjs/discord.js) bots, our [API](https://api.hyperlandsmc.net), our load balancing algorithms and our custom database.

 ## Become a part of our team
 If you would like to become a part of our team you can join our Discord server [here](https://discord.gg/hyperlands).
-Check our available positions by navigating through our channels or by checking out our FAQ.
+View our available positions by navigating through our channels or by checking out our FAQ.